lpuglia/Open-Portal/README.md

 ## Open Portal

-This is the "Open Portal Engine", A Portal-like game engine written all in OpenGL.
+This is the "Open Portal Engine", A Portal-like game engine written in classic OpenGL interface.
-You are free to fork the github repository to improve it.
+Feel free to fork the repository to improve it.

 See the video:
 http://www.youtube.com/watch?v=tqqeUCzWcdQ